ringcentral/ringcentral-api-docs/docs/messaging/message-store/messaging.md

 | `sms` | appears only in SMS messages; example: `smsDeliveryTime` |
 | `pg` | appears only in Pager messages; example: `pgToDepartment` |

+For example, the following attributes returned by the Message Store relate exclusively to voicemail messages:

+* `vmTranscriptionStatus`
+* `vmDuration`

 See the [API Reference](https://developer.ringcentral.com/api-reference) section for the full list of supported message attributes.

 Let's consider the example request below.
 GET [Message Info](https://developer.ringcentral.com/api-reference#SMS-and-MMS-loadMessage) request allows retrieving the Message Info object.
 In the example below the message type is SMS.
 The other message types: Fax, Pager, Voicemail and Text are retrieved via the same request with the corresponding `type` value.